Skip to content

 Petroleum Terminal

-Once funding is secured, crews will replace the existing Petroleum, Oil and Lubricants Terminal 2 (POL2) with a new Petroleum Terminal (PT).
+Crews will replace the existing Petroleum, Oil and Lubricants Terminal 2 (POL2) with a new Petroleum Terminal (PT).
 The modernized PT will accommodate larger, more modern petroleum shipping vessels year-round.

 North Extension Stabilization Step 2 (NES2)